In-Feed Native Advertising: Best Practices for Publishers

 In Feed native advertising is the best known native ad format.
 They are ads inserted into the newsfeeds and timelines (in feed social), product listings (in feed commerce) or content boards (in feed content) of prominent apps.
 Crucially, they fit the form and function, whilst benefitting from large audiences of app users.

 But which platforms offer in feed mobile native adverts?
-And as a publisher, how can you develop your apps to maximise in feed opportunities?
-We examine the flag bearers running in feed adverts to highlight best practice.
+And as a publisher, how can you develop your apps to maximize in feed opportunities?
+We examine the flag bearers running in feed adverts to highlight best practices.